-- Capitalized Interest Fund A portion of the proceeds of the 2001 Series Bonds was placed into this fund to meet part of the interest obligations on such bonds for the first three fiscal years.
-The interest earned on these proceeds is placed into the fund and will also be used to offset interest payments on the 2001 Series Bonds. - Cost of Issuance Fund A portion of the proceeds from the issuance of the 2003 Series Bonds, the 2008 Series Bonds, and the 2014 Refunding Series Bonds were placed into the funds to meet the costs associated with issuing the 2003, 2008, and 2014 Series Bonds.
+- Cost of Issuance Fund A portion of the proceeds from the issuance of the 2003 Series Bonds, the 2008 Series Bonds, the 2014 Refunding Series Bonds and the 2019 Refunding Series Bonds were placed into the funds to meet the costs associated with issuing the 2003, 2008, 2014 and 2019 Series Bonds.
 The interest earned on these proceeds accumulates within the fund and continues to be used to pay expenditures related to issuing these bonds.
 Any funds not depleted shall be used as specified in the Bond Indenture. - Debt Service Reserve Fund The reserve requirement for debt service is maintained in this fund.
 Transfers may be made to other funds for interest, principal, and redemption payments.
 Additional revenues, if needed, in this fund are obtained through transfers from the Revenue Funds.
-The reserve requirement for the 2001 and 2014 Series Bonds is currently being met by surety bonds issued by Ambac Assurance Corporation (Ambac) and Assured Guaranty Municipal Corporation, respectively. - Extraordinary Redemption Fund Payments for early redemption of the bonds are made from this fund.
+The reserve requirement for the 2001 and 2014 Series Bonds is currently being met by surety bonds issued by Ambac Assurance Corporation (Ambac) and Assured Guaranty Municipal Corporation, respectively.
+There is no reserve requirement for the 2019 Series Bonds. - Extraordinary Redemption Fund Payments for early redemption of the bonds are made from this fund.
 Revenues in this fund are obtained through transfers from the Debt Service Funds. - Project Fund Upon the financial closing of the 2001 Series Bonds, the 2001 Series Project Fund received the net proceeds of the bonds after payment of costs of issuance and deposits to the Capitalized Interest Fund.
 Such proceeds were utilized by the Project as defined above.
 Additionally, the interest earned on these proceeds was deposited into the fund.
 As of August 20, 2004, these dollars were fully expended.
 Upon the financial closing of the 2003 Series Bonds, the 2003 Series Project Fund received the net proceeds of the bonds after payment of costs of issuance.
 Such proceeds were utilized for renovations at Guaranteed Rate Field as agreed to by the Authority and Team.
-Upon the financial closing of the 2008 Series Bonds, the 2008 Series Fund received the net proceeds of the bonds after payment of costs of issuance and debt service reserve.
+Upon the financial closing of the 2008 Series Fund received the net proceeds of issuance and debt service reserve.
 Such proceeds were utilized for the redevelopment of the 35th Street infrastructure.
-Additionally, interest earned on these proceeds is deposited into the fund.
+Additionally, interest earned on these proceeds is deposited into the fund. - Refunding Bond Fund Upon the closing of the Series 2014 and Series 2019 Refunding Bonds, the proceeds were used to pay the principal, interest, and redemption premium of the refunded bonds, as applicable, the costs of issuance, and underwriter, bond insurance, and surety fees.
+The Refunding Bond Fund contains the outstanding refunding bonds payable balance.

-Notes to Combined Bond Indenture Basis Financial Statements June 30, 2019
+Notes to Combined Bond Indenture Basis Financial Statements June 30, 2020